jnstockley/AddressBookCLI/README.md

 4. Fixed a bug where when creating a new save conenction it would overwite old connection
 5. Fixed bug when removing connection would remove salt
 6. Added ability to save a connection to .csv file without conencting to server!

+Update 10!!
+I have posted yet another version of the program version 0.8!
+This will probally be the lateste version for a couple weeks!
+In this version I have fixed all the known bugs with the address part of the program and made some minor improvemnts to the conenction handler and backend of the program!
+Change log will be down below!
+Please test and report bugs on the address part of the program first!

+Change Log!
+1. Fix save location of files!!
+2. Re-order connection listing!!
+3. Add option when creating save connection to either connect or not to connect
+4. Add option to not save connection
+5. BUG When creating new connection overwrites old one
+6. When entering invalid number in connection id menu program crashes and doesn’t display error in console added ability for it to log error
+8. Program crashes when checking for update instead of doing something peaceful
+9. Program still prints out connection when using existing connection
+10. Better formatting when printing address match US postage??
+11. Add response when get by… is null address
+12. Add space between get by data and data for  get by… address
+13. Add specific message when wanted int or string in fields get by fields update singular address
+14. Better formatting for get singular address
+15. Better formatting for update singular???
+Move enter ID bellow data address
+16. Error updating singular address!
+Data added right returns null and no error message in log
+17. Update multiple doesn’t ask which ID you want to update first!!!!!!
+Couldn’t test rest of feature!!!!
+Dummy address
+18. Insert singular returns null when data has been saved to DB
+19. Duplicate checking doesn’t work for insert singular or update singular
+20. Add message when saying going onto second third… address when insert multiple
+21. Insert multiple = fucked!!!
+Overrides first entry with second entry spelling mistake long - log.
+Returns 3 different error messages!!
+Doesn’t log anything in log file address
+22. Remove singular fix ui move select address to bottom address
+23. Remove multiple addresses doesn’t return messages on success

 Address Book CLI Version 1.0.2!
    How to use this program: